-GCash assured customers that their funds and personal information remain secure, as their internal investigation found no evidence of a breach into critical systems.
+GCash has assured its users that their accounts and funds remain safe and secure, as internal checks revealed no evidence of a breach in critical systems.

-The National Privacy Commission (NPC) has launched an investigation into the alleged breach and advised users to exercise heightened vigilance.
+The National Privacy Commission (NPC) had previously launched an investigation into the alleged breach and advised users to remain vigilant, while GCash continues to cooperate with the BSP, NPC, and CICC.

 Topics in this story